Trump Says He's Concerned About Corruption, But Advocates Say His Record Is Weak

 The blurring of boundaries between Trump's official duties and his personal financial dealings has weakened U.S. standing on corruption, said Andy Spalding, a University of Richmond professor who specializes in international anti-corruption law.

-"The president's willingness to do this, plus the United States' public's willingness to tolerate this, is the greatest harm that's coming out of this administration," Spalding said.
-"That's the the loudest and clearest signal that we're sending to the world right now."
+"The president's willingness to do this, plus the United States public's willingness to tolerate this, is the greatest harm that's coming out of this administration," Spalding said.
+"That's the loudest and clearest signal that we're sending to the world right now."

 Trump broke with decades of precedent when he declined to divest from his sprawling business investments or to place them in a blind trust.
 He's also broken with long-standing custom and hasn't released his tax returns to the public.